jito-foundation/restaking/docs/_vault/00_vault_accounts.md

 ### 3.1.
 Config

 The configuration account is a global account that is used to configure the vault program.
 It is used to set the restaking program and other program-wide settings.
 It also keeps track of the number of vaults, fee caps, and other program-wide settings.
-The number of vaults is used to programs can programmatically iterate through all vaults in the program.
+The number of vaults is used so programs can programmatically iterate through all vaults in the program.

 ### 3.2.
 Vault